Rich representations and superrigidity: Introduction and Motivation

 \begin{question}[D.\ Fisher] Let $\Gamma \subset G$ be a lattice where $G= \SO(1,n)$ or $\SU(1,n)$.
 What conditions on a representation $\rho : \Gamma \to \Gl_m(k)$ imply that $\rho$ extends or almost extends?
 What conditions on $\Gamma$ imply that $\Gamma$ is arithmetic? \end{question}

 In particular, this paper builds on the techniques from \cite{BFMS, BFMS2, bu} to explore \emph{geometric} conditions on a representation that allow one to use tools from dynamics and/or Hodge theory to prove new rigidity phenomena.
+The conditions we provide, which address \Cref{qtn:Fisher} through the behavior of totally geodesic submanifolds under maps related to the representation, have also been considered in studying the infinite volume setting; see for example \cite{Hee1, Hee2}.
 There is some history of success along these lines.
 For just one family of examples, some classes of representations studied in the literature have \emph{maximal} geometric behavior, where two distinct instances are: \begin{itemize}

 \item Maximal for the \emph{Toledo invariant} (Koziarz--Maubon \cite{MR3612003} and many others)

 \item Maximal for their \emph{limit set} (Besson, Courtois and Gallot \cite{MR1738042} and Shalom \cite{zbMATH01545111})